elfrances/wahoo-fitness-tnp/README.md

 DIRCON follows the client-server model, where the virtual training app is the client and the smart trainer device is the server.

 Once the virtual training app discovers the smart trainer, it uses the IP address and port number obtained from the mDNS response to establish the TCP connection to the trainer.
 Once established, client and server can exchange DIRCON messages, with the client generally sending a request, and the server answering with a response.
-The exception being the periodic unsolicited notifications the server (smart trainer) sends to the client during the activity.
+The exception being the unsolicited notifications the server (smart trainer) sends to the client during the activity.

 To reduce the communication overhead, TCP (by default) tries to buffer as much data as possible before sending it to the peer.
 Typically, the internal buffering time is about 200 ms. But DIRCON is a time-sensitive protocol, so to reduce the transaction latency it is suggested that the TCP connection use the TCP_NODELAY option, which disables Nagle's algorithm.